gitter-badger/two-graves/CONTRIBUTING.txt

 # Contributor Licensing Agreement

-By submitting code for official inclusion into this project, you agree that your submitted work, including modifications or derivatives of existing work, is licensed under the MIT License and that you have the authority to offer this licensing to the project.
+By submitting code for official inclusion into this project, you agree that your submitted work, including modifications or derivatives of existing work, is licensed under the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version and that you have the authority to offer this licensing to the project.

 By submitting textual content for official inclusion into this project, you agree that your submitted work, including modifications or